 The Victim Services Directive [20-12] requires the Bureau of Victim Services to contact all violent crime victims within 24 hours to provide support, including the families of individuals killed by the police.
 An emergency fund will be established to assist victims to supplement California State compensation to include assistance for relocation, funeral costs, and other essential needs.
 Arrest warrants will not be sought for victims who refuse to come to Court.

 The Conviction Integrity Unit Directive [20-13] sets up an independent unit to examine claims of innocence made by attorneys and persons acting on their own to challenge wrongful convictions.
 The unit will focus on potential mistaken eyewitness identifications, false and coerced confessions, recanting witnesses, official misconduct, inaccurate forensic evidence, and other instances when an innocent person may have been convicted.
 This unit will work to investigate claims and work more collaboratively with lawyers and convicted persons who are challenging wrongful convictions.

-There has already been blow back to the radical changes instituted by Gascon.
-Judges and career prosecutors have strongly resisted the implementation of the new policies.
-This led to a December 18, 2020 letter by Gascon indicating that enhancements may be filed “in cases involving the most vulnerable” such as “children, the elderly, and hate motivated crimes” Gascon went on to insist that “punishment must be in the community’s best interest” and that “profitieers of mass incarceration” will “continue to exploit gullible members of the media” with relatively rare instances of inadequate sentences for violent offenses.
+After immediate blow back to the easing of criminal penalties sought by the D.A.’s office, and prior to his own deputies filing a lawsuit, on December 18, 2020 Gascon issued a letter indicating that enhancements may be filed “in cases involving the most vulnerable” such as “children, the elderly, and hate motivated crimes” Gascon went on to insist that “punishment must be in the community’s best interest” and that “profiteers of mass incarceration” will “continue to exploit gullible members of the media” with relatively rare instances of inadequate sentences for violent offenses.